Rutatu/cds-language_Assignment_3/README.md

 Run the code:

 ```
-#6 Navigate to the directory of the script
+#7 Navigate to the directory of the script
 $ cd ../src

-#7 Run the code
+#8 Run the code
 $ python sentiment.py

-#8 To remove the newly created virtual environment
+#9 To remove the newly created virtual environment
 $ bash kill_sentiment_venv.sh

-#9 To find out possible optional arguments for the script
-$ python sentiment.py --help

  ```